 #2.
 Not Having Enough Money in the Bank

-While investing a few hundred dollars in a platform like Fundrise, Arrived Homes, or REITs is a great way to get started, these are long-term investments.
+While investing a few hundred dollars in a platform like Fundrise, Arrived, or REITs is a great way to get started, these are long-term investments.
 And with long-term investments, you shouldn’t be making them if there’s a high likelihood you’ll need cash in the short-term.

 That’s why you’ll want to have a fully-funded emergency fund before jumping into even these lower-cost alternatives.